ccn0/usui/README.md

 ### Modules

 Modules are extra elements and functions that allow you to make elements in your UI easier.
-All elements have to be appended to the popup content or page using `appendChild()`.
+All elements have to be appended to the element or page using `appendChild()`.

 #### Color Input `iRGB(params = {})`

 Returns an element, which like the normal color input contains a color chip, that acts like a color input, but it looks the same on all browsers.

 When clicked, it shows a color prompt below the input with sliders for Red, Green, Blue, and a text input for copying/pasting a hex code, which changes color while changing the value of the sliders or text box.
 It supports 3 digit (`#abc`), 6 digit hex codes (`#abcdef`), and setting the values of Red, Green, and Blue as numbers manually.